Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 “I had been playing the violin for 12 years when I broke my wrist and had to stop.”

-Through the use of a single helping verb, the sentence changes its meaning completely, placing it first in the present, then in the present perfect continuous and finally, taking us back in time to the past perfect continuous.
+Through the use of the helping verbs (highlighted in bold), the sentence changes its meaning completely.
+The first takes place in the present, the second in the present perfect continuous and the third takes us back in time to the past perfect continuous.

 There are only three auxiliary verbs in Italian.
 The first two are our good friends essere (to be) and avere (to have).
-Essere and avere are used as auxiliary verbs when forming the past perfect tense.
+Essere and avere are used as auxiliary verbs when forming the past perfect tense ( passato prossimo ).

-The third is a verb you’re probably also familiar with, stare (to be, to stand).
-Stare is a bit different from the other auxiliaries: It’s used in the present progressive and past progressive tenses.
+The third is a verb you’re probably also familiar with, which is stare (to be, to stand).
+Stare is a bit different from the other auxiliaries, in that it’s used in the present progressive and past progressive tenses ( passato progressivo ).

-Auxiliary verbs are mainly used when you want to talk about something that happened in the past or to discuss an action that is (or was) going on over a period of time.
+Italian auxiliary verbs are mainly used when you want to talk about something that happened in the past, or discuss an action that is (or was) going on over a period of time.

-In Italian, this is done through what we call compound tenses, which need two verbs (a compound) to get your meaning across.
+In Italian, this is done through compound tenses, which need two verbs that form a compound phrase to get your meaning across.

-The verbs we introduced don’t always act as auxiliary verbs.
-Keep in mind that when essere and avere are used in the present tense, they’re not acting as auxiliary verbs.
+The verbs we’ve introduced don’t always act as auxiliary verbs.
+When essere and avere are used in the present tense, they’re not acting as auxiliary verbs.
 For example:

 Laura è una studentessa. — Laura is a student.